benjones/treevolve/vision.md

 If that works well, I'll push to incorporate this logging into DMD and evaluate it on a bigger project like that.
 I think it can be added incrementally by just logging some events in treevolve format and adding more as necessary.
 For example, first adding this to ASTNode constructors/the parse, then adding it to the semantic/optimization passes after that.

+## Feedback

+Would love to hear feedback.
+Are there existing tools that do something similar?
+Existing vis reserach on this stuff?
+Other applications that involve understanding tree evolution?